 St. Luke's will make its best effort to provide a timely response to electronic inquiries.
 In some cases, the appropriate clinical staff may not be immediately available to respond to an electronic inquiry or other communication.
 Please allow at least three (3) business days for a response.
 The St. Luke's response to electronic communication is dependent upon the accuracy and completeness of the information provided by the MyChart user.
 Insufficient information can result in an inaccurate response and less than desired service.

-E-mail communication sent to St. Luke's may be shared with the St. Luke's Health System staff assisting the physician in providing the patient's medical care.
+E-mail communication sent to St. Luke's may be shared with the St. Luke's Episcopal Hospital System staff assisting the physician in providing the patient's medical care.
 A patient's confidential medical information on MyChart will be accessible only to appropriate clinical staff.

 Patients who are users of MyChart should be aware that they will be notified via e-mail when there is new medical information to be viewed on MyChart.
 This means that any person with access to a patient's e-mail will be able to see this notification.
 This could include the patient's spouse, employer or anyone else that can access a patient's e-mail account.
 Although no private medical information will be sent, the notification that new medical information is available by accessing MyChart may be information that a patient would not want others to know.
 Thus, patients should take this into account when providing an e-mail address for use with MyChart.